 <strong>Hill-walkers in Scotland advised to check new website</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Deer managers in Scotland are advising walkers to check a new website from Scottish Natural Heritage (SNH) for information about deerstalking before setting out on a walk in the hills.

 SNH?s Heading for the Scottish Hills site features detailed information about stalking in some of Scotland?s most popular hill-walking areas, including the Cairngorms National Park, Breadalbane and the west coast.